jgori-ouistiti/CoopIHC/docs/guide/inference_engine.rst

 ======= ==============  ==========  ======  ===================================
-Engine      Discrete    Continuous  Method   operator model has to be provided?
+Engine      Discrete    Continuous  Method   user model has to be provided?
 ======= ==============  ==========  ======  ===================================
 GIWOMG          ✔️                   Bayes                  ✔️
 CG                          ✔️       Bayes                 (✔️)
 ======= ==============  ==========  ======  ===================================

-``GoalInferenceWithOperatorModelGiven`` (GIWOMG)
+``GoalInferenceWithUserModelGiven`` (GIWOMG)
 """"""""""""""""""""""""""""""""""""""""""""""""""""
 Bayesian updating in the discrete case.
 Computes for each target :math:`\theta` the associated posterior probability, given an observation :math:`x` and the last user action :math:`y`: